TomasHubelbauer/arduino-nmea/README.md

 Add a case (and test) with some text before `$`, like `printSentenceWithChecksum("test$test*", false); // 16`.

-Download the latest CLI without hardcoding the version https://github.com/arduino/arduino-cli/issues/407.
-See related work in the `arduino-cli-latest` branch.

 Figure out why using SimAVR through Aptitude results in a crash or encourage the maintainer to publish the latest version where it might work. https://github.com/buserror/simavr/pull/346 See related work in the `apt-simavr` branch.